artefactual/atom-docs/user-manual/access-content/navigate.rst

 By default, several static pages are included in AtoM and available through the quick links menu - the :term:`home page` and the :term:`about page`.
-:term:`Administrators <administator>` can customize the content on these pages via the :term:`user interface` and/or create new static pages (see:
+:term:`Administrators <administrator>` can customize the content on these pages via the :term:`user interface` and/or create new static pages (see:
 :ref:`manage-static-pages`).
 Additionally, external links can be added to the quick links menu (or any menu) via **Admin > Menus** - often an administrator